top of page

 Key Rules for Beginners

-Speaking Rules: Always address the Chair and remain formal.
+• Speaking Rules: Always address the Chair, remain formal, and avoid personal remarks.

-Time Management: Respect the speaking limits set by the Chair.
+• Time Management: Respect the speaking time set by the Chair.

-Document Rules: Understand how to submit and sponsor draft resolutions.
+• Document Rules: Know how to submit, sponsor, and sign draft resolutions.

-Diplomatic Conduct: Stay respectful and professional at all times.
+• Diplomatic Conduct: Be respectful and professional at all times.

 These rules for beginners are the foundation upon which advanced strategies are built.